junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Senate amendment proposed (on the floor): Amendment SA 3885 proposed by Senator McConnell for Senator Menendez.(consideration: CR S2576)
 - 2016-04-28 — Senate amendment submitted
 - 2016-04-28 — The committee amendment withdrawn by Unanimous Consent. (consideration: CR S2576)
+- 2016-04-29 — Message on Senate action sent to the House.
+- 2016-04-29 — Received in the House.
+- 2016-04-29 — Referred to the House Committee on Foreign Affairs.